daviddarnes/daviddarnes.github.io/_drafts/2015-07-10-github-pages-custom-domains.md

 ---

-Now that I've have this clearly documented I won't have to guess records everytime I come to setting up GitHub Pages :+1:.
+Now that I've have this clearly documented I won't have to guess records every time I come to setting up GitHub Pages :+1:.
 Hopefully this will help you as well.
 If you know a better way, just [submit a pull request to this article](https://github.com/daviddarnes/daviddarnes.github.io).

 Cheers, Dave